 President says 14 compatriots among those involved in incident in which Egyptian forces mistakenly killed 12 people.

-He was in Cairo doing research for his doctoral thesis, and was last seen when he left his suburban home with the intention of travelling by metro to meet a friend in the city centre.
+Regeni was in Cairo doing research for his doctoral thesis on trade unions in Egypt, and was last seen on January 25, when he left his home with the intention of travelling by metro to meet a friend in the city centre.

 Initial reports said Regeni’s body bore signs of torture including cigarette-burn marks near the eyes and feet.

 Ahmed Nagi, Egyptian prosecutor, who leads the investigation team on the case, said it appeared to have been a “slow death”.